-Written and edited by Tammy 10th November 2023
+Written and updated by Tammy 8th November 2024

 As kids growing up the excitement of Christmas always became real when we were packed up into the family station wagon and taken for a Sunday drive out around the back roads looking for that perfect Christmas tree to lay claim to.
 A quick look around to make sure the coast was clear, then a lower branch was chopped off and away we went loaded up with our tree engulfing every corner of the car.
 The smell of fresh pine needles would fill the house and even today, the fragrance of pine trees brings back memories of Christmas.

-When you walk into all major retail stores right now Christmas trees line the shelves in every shape and colour, from small fibre optic to tall imitation Fir trees that are almost as convincing as the real deal.
+When you walk into stores Christmas trees line the shelves in every shape and colour, from small fibre optics to tall imitation Fir trees, almost as convincing as the real thing.

 But what if I told you for not a lot of effort or dollars, you could have a real Christmas tree of your own?
 Complete with that fragrance of pines.